matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

     - `/user/majka/todos`
     - `/user/majka`
 - Resource representations:
-    - XML
+    - `XML`
-    - HTML
+    - `HTML`
-    - JSON
+    - `JSON`
 - Create a User - `POST /users`
 - Delete a User - `DELETE /users/1`
 - Get all Users - `GET /users`
 - Get one Users - `GET /users/1`
+- Data Exchange Format:
+    - No restrictions.
-- Data Exchange Format - No restrictions.
-JSON popular.
+    - JSON popular.
 - Transport - Only HTTP.
+- Service Definition:
-- Service Definition - No standard.
-WADL/Swagger/.
+    - No standard
+    - `WADL/Swagger/`
 - Dispatcher servlet handling all requests, front controller for Spring MVC, which is right controller to execute this request:
     - `@RestController`
     - `@ResponseBody`

-**What is dispatcher servlet?**
+**What is a dispatcher servlet?**

 - Front controller pattern for spring mvc framework.

 **Who is configuring dispatcher servlet?**

-- SpringBootAutoConfiguration
+- `SpringBootAutoConfiguration`

-**What does dispatcher servlet do?**
+**What does a dispatcher servlet do?**

-- Dispatcher servlet is handling all the requests, tells Jackson do the conversion to JSON.
+- Dispatcher servlet is handling all the requests, tells Jackson to do the conversion to JSON.

 **How does the HelloWorldBean object get converted to JSON?**

-- SpringBootAutoConfiguration, message converter Jackson beans are getting initialized.
+- `SpringBootAutoConfiguration`, message converter Jackson beans are getting initialized.

 **Who is configuring error mapping?**

-- SpringBootAutoConfiguration
+- `SpringBootAutoConfiguration`

 ### AUTO-CONFIGURATION

-- `DispatcherServletAutoConfiguration` - found dispatcher servlet on classpath.
+- `DispatcherServletAutoConfiguration:` Found a dispatcher servlet on classpath.
-- `ErrorMvcAutoConfiguration` - configure error page, error controller, few error attributes, default error view resolver.
+- `ErrorMvcAutoConfiguration:` Configure error page, error controller, few error attributes, default error view resolver.
-- `HttpMessageConvertersAutoConfiguration` - bean automatically converted to JSON:
+- `HttpMessageConvertersAutoConfiguration:` Bean automatically converted to JSON:
     - `Jackson2ObjectMapper` - does conversion from JSON to object and object to JSON.
 - Mapping servlet - `dispatcherServlet` to `[/]` - dispatcher servlet is handling all the requests:
     - Front controller pattern for spring mvc framework.
-- Mapper {[hello-world], methods=[GET]}:
+- Mapper `{[hello-world], methods=[GET]}`:
-    - Which method is executed.
+    - Which method executed.
     - `@RestController`:
         - `@ResponseBody`, response from that will be mapped to message converter to the same format.